nitnetwork/NIT-Documentation/nit_wp_1.0.md

 users have much greater control over their personal data internet is accessible to everyone anywhere thanks to ubiquity user search is more useful and convenient with semantic web

 What challenges we face:
-Limited sources of credible standards, methodologies, and guidelines for the use and implementation of blockchain technology in the real world
-Lack of interoperability between major blockchains.
-Lack of robust tools to perform basic actions to interact with blockchain (write, read, smart contract, DAO) Centralization in company management

-We offer a solution in the form of tools for writing and reading information in different blockchains, simple and convenient constructors for creating smart contracts and DAOs, as well as a library of standards, methodologies and instructions to all the basic knowledge of blockchain technology.
-What challenges we face:
  - Limited sources of credible standards, methodologies, and guidelines for the use and implementation of blockchain technology in the real world
  - Lack of interoperability between major blockchains.